MitchStevens/ComonadicUITalk/comonad_ui.md

 ----

 # Comonadic Product
-A comonadic product is poses problems; it doesn't have a comonad instance
+A comonadic product poses problems; it doesn't have a comonad instance

 ```haskell
 -- from Data.Functor.Product